Prince Alfred College: Kent Town

-Eric Freak Memorial Chapel

-Eric Freak Memorial Chapel was built in 1972 as a memorial to Eric Freak (1916–34, PAC 1929–33), an outstanding tennis player who succeeded in schoolboy championships and promised a brilliant career in the game before his premature death.
-The Chapel contains a number of instruments including a grand piano and an organ.

-ANZAC Hall

-ANZAC Hall was relaunched in September 2010 after renovation works which turned it into a fully equipped theatre facility with audio and lighting capabilities.
-The building provides extensive facilities for music, drama, workshops, seminars and associated events.
-ANZAC Hall seats up to 800 people.
-The hall is currently being redone and is due to open for the start of term 2.

-Piper Pavilion

-The Piper Pavilion, adjacent to ANZAC Hall, is a venue for exhibitions, trade shows, seminars, conferences, cocktail receptions and flow on events from ANZAC Hall.

-The John Dunning Sports Centre

-The John Dunning Sports Centre is a facility for the preparatory school's students.
-It seats approximately 700 people, and can also be used for hosting theatrical performances, art shows, luncheons, alumni events and presentation evenings.

-Sports Centre (RED Centre)

-The Sports Centre is a flexible multi-purpose sporting and health facility, including a two court basketball stadium, an indoor swimming pool, change room facilities, squash courts, and a number of multi-purpose teaching and function spaces.
-It was redeveloped, and was completed in early 2013.
-It also houses a health and fitness studio.

 Scotts Creek Campus

 Scotts Creek campus is the college's Murray River retreat.
 The Scotts Creek Outdoor Centre is located near Morgan, approximately 165 km from Adelaide.
 It provides a mix of environmental education, adventure and personal development activities.

 Wambana Campus

 Wambana Campus is an off school ground recreational camp.
 The primary purpose of Wambana is to foster growth by helping adolescent boys better manage the transition to adulthood through immersion in community, academic, spiritual and outdoor adventures.

 Wambana is a six-acre (approx. 2.5 hectares) property situated on the coast of southern Yorke Peninsula, bordering the township of Point Turton and rural farming land.
 Students and staff live in a small village in which residential accommodation and a classroom are clustered around a central meeting facility.
 The property consists of six accommodation buildings known as "Wardlis" (aboriginal word meaning "dwelling").
 Wambana accommodates up to 32 students for five-week periods.